-If you want to perform excavation activities in the Netherlands, your company has to be certified.
-If you make an archaeological discovery, you must report this to your municipality or provincial authority.
-The term 'excavation’ is understood to include archaeological investigations, exploratory boreholes and the removal or relocation of objects that are part of the Dutch cultural heritage.
+If you want to perform excavation activities in the Netherlands, your company needs a certifcate.
+And you must report archaeological discoveries.
+Note that the term 'excavation' here means archaeological investigations, exploratory boreholes, and the removal or relocation of objects that belong to Dutch cultural heritage.

 Reporting an archaeological discovery

 Have you made an archaeological discovery, for instance when working in the soil?
 You must report your archaeological discovery to the Cultural Heritage Agency (in Dutch) or the municipality.
 Did you find a maritime artefact?
 You should use the form for maritime finds (in Dutch).